kristhayer11/alcohols-empire/content/recipes/examples.md

  <hr style="border: 2px solid black;" />

-{{< q-figure src="pendant3.jpg"  caption="United States, Providence parlour, 1760–70, pine" caption="Germany, Miniature Pendant with The Deposition of the Cross, and Saint Roch and Saint Sebastian, 1550, gold, enamel, stones, boxwood" credit="Gift of Tony, Lois and Ruth Blumka in memory of Victoria Blumka, Minneapolis Institute of Art"  >}}
+{{< q-figure src="pendant3.jpg"  caption="Germany, Miniature Pendant with The Deposition of the Cross, and Saint Roch and Saint Sebastian, 1550, gold, enamel, stones, boxwood" credit="Gift of Tony, Lois and Ruth Blumka in memory of Victoria Blumka, Minneapolis Institute of Art"  >}}

+{{< q-figure src="pendant-closed.jpg"  caption="Germany, Miniature Pendant with The Deposition of the Cross, and Saint Roch and Saint Sebastian, 1550, gold, enamel, stones, boxwood" credit="Gift of Tony, Lois and Ruth Blumka in memory of Victoria Blumka, Minneapolis Institute of Art"  >}}

 {{< q-figure src="hogarth2.jpg"  caption="William Hogarth, *Beer Street*, 1750–51, etching and engraving" credit="The Herschel V. Jones Fund, by exchange, Minneapolis Institute of Art"  >}}